jacksleight/statamic-bard-mutator/docs/mutators.md

 ## Data Mutators

 Data mutators allow you to make changes to the raw [node and mark data](data-formats.html) before anything is rendered to HTML.
-They're only available when using Bard Mutator's [render method](rendering.html).
 Here's an example that removes the paragraph nodes inside list items.

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;